tfukui95/tor-experiment/TorPS-Experiment.md

 ```
 for A in 01 02 03
 do
-sudo mkdir torps/in/server-descriptors-2016-$A
+sudo mkdir ~/torps/in/server-descriptors-2016-$A
-sudo wget -O torps/in/server-descriptors-2016-$A/server-descriptors-2016-$A.tar.xz http://collector.torproject.org/archive/relay-descriptors/server-descriptors/server-descriptors-2016-$A.tar.xz
+sudo wget -O ~/torps/in/server-descriptors-2016-$A/server-descriptors-2016-$A.tar.xz http://collector.torproject.org/archive/relay-descriptors/server-descriptors/server-descriptors-2016-$A.tar.xz
+cd ~/torps/in/consensuses-2016-$A
-sudo tar -xf torps/in/server-descriptors-2016-$A/server-descriptors-2016-$A.tar.xz
+sudo tar -xf ~/torps/in/server-descriptors-2016-$A/server-descriptors-2016-$A.tar.xz
 done
 ```